Where

 10.20am

-Book in for a tutored tasting or winery tour at Blue Pyrenees Estate, or simply mosey up to the tasting bench.
-Established in 1963, this sprawling estate lies on a range of gentle slopes and its vines are known to produce full-flavoured shiraz with licorice, dark fruit, vanilla and spice characteristics.
+Book in for a tutored wine tasting at Blue Pyrenees Estate, learning about the winemaking process as you go, or savour a glass from the tasting menu at your own pace.
+Established in 1963, this sprawling estate lies on a range of gentle slopes and is known for full-flavoured shiraz with licorice, dark fruit, vanilla and spice characteristics.

 11.15am

-Jump in the car for an hour to arrive at Seppelt Wines.
+Drive an hour to Seppelt Wines – Great Western.
 A storied winery dating back to the mid-1800s, Seppelt has championed elegant styles of shiraz since the early 1900s.
-Visit the cellar door to find out about its flagship St Peters Grampians Shiraz, classed as 'Excellent' in the latest edition of the prestigious Langton’s Classification of Australian Wine, or the winery’s multi-award winning Seppelt Show Sparkling Shiraz.
-Afterwards, tour the winery's heritage-listed cellars, referred to as 'The Drives'.
-Excavated in 1868, they extend for a whopping three kilometres, making them the longest wine cellars in the southern hemisphere.
+Visit the cellar door to find out about the winery's flagship St Peters Grampians shiraz or multi-award-winning Seppelt Show sparkling shiraz.
+Afterwards, tour 'The Drives'.
+Excavated in 1868, these heritage-listed cellars run for a whopping 3 kilometres, making them the longest wine cellars in the Southern Hemisphere.

 12.45pm

-Devour one of platters for two at Seppelts' The Drives Cafe before moving onto Best's Wines Great Western, a five-minute drive away.
+Linger at Seppelt Wines and savour a platter at the Drives Cafe before moving onto Best's Wines Great Western, a five-minute drive away.

 1.30pm

 Test your palate on superb, characterful expressions of shiraz at Best's, which has been in the same family for five generations.
-The winery's Thomson Family Shiraz is in the coveted 'Exceptional' category in the latest edition of Langton’s Classification of Australian Wine – one of only four wines in Victoria to achieve the status, and one of only 22 in the country.
-Best's Bin O Shiraz was also ranked as 'Outstanding' in the list.
+The winery's Thomson Family shiraz was ranked 'Exceptional' in Langton’s Classification of Australian Wine – one of only four wines in Victoria to achieve the status – and the Bin No. O Shiraz was ranked 'Outstanding'.

-Post-tasting, take a self-guided tour of the estate’s 1860s cellars, which were hand-dug by miners, and the old red gum slab tasting room, which is housed in the original stables and showcases old winery equipment and maps of the area.
+Post-tasting, take a self-guided tour of the estate's 1860s cellars, which were hand-dug by miners, and check out the historic red gum tasting room in the original stables to peruse old winery equipment and vintage maps of the area.

 2.10pm